xiaoran007/pyhw/README.md

 1. Create a file named **\<os>.pyhw** in **logo/ascii** folder
 2. Modify **colorConfig.py** file to add a new logo style
 3. Update **pyhwUtil.py** to enable new logo style.
+4. You may create a new `PR` to add your logo style to the main repository.

 ## 4. Build from source